Survey of Consistent Software-Defined Network Updates: Introduction

 Thus, while SDN offers great opportunities to operate a network in a correct and verifiable manner, there remains a fundamental challenge of how to deal with the asynchrony inherent in the communication channel between controller and switches as well as in the switches themselves.
 Accordingly, the question of how to update network behavior and configurations correctly yet efficiently has been studied intensively over the last years.
 However, the notions of correctness and efficiency significantly differ across the literature.
 Indeed, what kind of correctness is needed and which performance aspects are most critical often depends on the context: in security-critical networks, a very strong notion of correctness may be needed, even if it comes at a high performance cost; in other situations, however, short transient inconsistencies may be acceptable, as long as at least some more basic consistency guarantees are provided (e.g., loop-freedom).

 We observe that not only is the number of research results in the area growing very quickly, but also the number of models, the different notions of consistency and optimization objectives, as well as the algorithmic techniques: Thus, it has become difficult to keep an overview of the field even for active researchers.
 Moreover, many of the underlying update problems are not entirely new or specific to SDN: rather, techniques to consistently update legacy networks have been studied in the literature, although they are based on the (more restrictive) primitives available in traditional protocols (e.g., IGP weights).
-We therefore believe that it is time for a comprehensive survey of the subject.